Economy of Malaysia: Finance and banking

 Kuala Lumpur has a large financial sector, and is ranked the 22nd in the world in the Global Financial Centres Index.

 There are currently 27 commercial banks (8 domestic and 19 foreign), 16 Islamic banks (10 domestic and 6 foreign), 15 investment banks (all domestic) and 2 other financial institutions (both domestic) operating in Malaysia.

 Commercial banks are the largest and most significant providers of funds in the banking system.
-The biggest banks in Malaysia's finance sector are Maybank, CIMB, Public Bank Berhad, RHB Bank and AmBank.
+The largest banks in Malaysia's finance sector include Maybank, CIMB, Public Bank, RHB Bank, and Hong Leong Bank.

 Malaysia is currently also the world's largest centre of Islamic Finance.
 Malaysia has 16 fully-fledged Islamic banks including five foreign ones, with total Islamic bank assets of US$168.4 billion, which accounts for 25% of the Malaysia's total banking assets.
 This in turn accounts for over 10% of the world's total Islamic banking assets.
 In comparison, Malaysia's main rival UAE, has US$95 billion of assets.

 Malaysia is the global leader in terms of the sukuk (Islamic bond) market, issuing RM62 billion (US$17.74 billion) worth of sukuk in 2014 - over 66.7% of the global total of US$26.6 billion Malaysia also accounts for around two-thirds of the global outstanding sukuk market, controlling $178 billion of $290 billion, the global total.

 The Malaysian government is planning to transform the country's capital Kuala Lumpur into a major financial centre in a bid to raise its profile and spark greater international trade and investment through the construction of the Tun Razak Exchange (TRX).
 The government believes the project will allow Malaysia to compete with regional financial superpowers such as Singapore and Hong Kong, by leveraging on the country's established strength in the rapidly growing Islamic financial marketplace.

 Based in Kuala Lumpur, Bursa Malaysia serves as the country's sole national stock exchange.
 Trading of shares started in 1960 and it is today one of the largest bourses in Southeast Asia.

 Tourism

-Tourism is a huge sector of the Malaysian economy, with over 57.1 million domestic tourists generating RM37.4 billion (US$11 billion) in tourist receipts in 2014, and attracting 27,437,315 international tourist arrivals, a growth of 6.7% compared to 2013.
-Total international tourist receipts increased by 3.9% to RM60.6 billion (US$19 billion) in 2014.
+Tourism is a huge sector of the Malaysian economy, with 20.14 million tourists generating RM71.3 billion (US$15.5 billion) in tourist receipts in 2023, Total tourist receipts increased by 9% when compared to the 2013 figure of RM65.4 billion (US$20 billion).

-United Nations World Tourism Organisation (UNWTO) listed Malaysia as the 10th most visited country in 2012.
+Malaysia is ranked 14th of the most visited country in the world in 2024 at 26.1 million tourists.

 Malaysia is rich with diverse natural attractions which become an asset to the country's tourism industry.
-This was recognised by the World Travel & Tourism Council (WTTC), who declared Malaysia as "a destination full of unrealized potential" with the main strength as the availability of a vast range of diverse attractions to suit all tastes relatively affordable prices and; largely unspoilt destination.
+This was recognised by the World Travel & Tourism Council (WTTC), who declared Malaysia as "a destination full of unrealised potential" with the main strength as the availability of a vast range of diverse attractions to suit all tastes relatively affordable prices and; largely unspoilt destination.

 Malaysia's top tourist destinations are the Mulu Caves, Perhentian Islands, Langkawi, Petronas Towers and Mount Kinabalu.